This may sound weird, however it is true and well proven that the use of robots.txt file if abused can lead to a Google penalty.

 Check out: shoutmeloud.com/robots.txt

 While the use of robots file is logically and SEO approved and okay to use, its overuse will hurt your rankings and make Google to decrease your rankings.
-Use it if there is need, however, make use of noindex tags as possible alternative, the use of NOINDEX tag is the standard and preferred SEO practice.
+Use it if there is need, however, make use of noindex tags as possible alternative.

 Interesting and helpful?
 Share on Google+, and your discussion below will be appreciated